 Good to know: In Antigua, small-scale carnival activities are held in some of the smaller towns.
 During these events, you can try some of the popular food and drinks in Antigua.

-If you want to take part in Antigua Carnival, you can either play Mas (join a costumed carnival band) or just watch.
+If you want to take part in the Antigua Carnival, you can either play Mas (join a costumed carnival band) or just watch.
 If you want to be a part of a costumed band you have a few band options.
 Insane Carnival, Myst Carnival, Barefoot, DumzTree, Fuze, Flex, and others are among the most popular.
 Each band has its own theme and sections with unique costumes, and each experience is priced differently (more on this later).
 A costume is a must to join most carnival bands in Antigua.

 Once you purchase a costume, it will be valid for the duration of the parade days.
 The carnival parade in Antigua is known as the Carnival Road March and it is a huge highlight that pretty much closes off the festival.
 Of course, there are after-parties as well, but the parade really and truly is the climax of the festivities.
 If you choose to enjoy the carnival as a spectator, you’ll be able to watch from the sidelines and still have some fun dancing to the loud music from the carnival trucks.